 For almost a decade after the Battle of Marathon of 490 BC, the Persians stayed well away from Greece.
-The reasons why seemed obvious to the Greek themselves: news reached them in the years immediately after the battle that King Darius’s health was failing even as his attention was being consumed by a rebellion in Egypt.
-(The Persians had ostensibly conquered that rich and storied land in 525 BC, two decades after it had failed to come to the aid of the beleaguered Croesus, but they had yet to fully subdue it.)
+The reasons why were obvious to the Greeks themselves: news reached them in the years immediately after the battle that King Darius’s health was failing even as his attention was being consumed by a rebellion in Egypt.
+(Darius had ostensibly conquered that rich and storied land in 525 BC, two decades after it had failed to come to the aid of the beleaguered Croesus, but he had yet to fully subdue its populace.)
 The Egyptian rebellion was still ongoing in 486 BC, when word arrived that Darius had died and was succeeded by his son Xerxes.
 Perhaps, said some, with the ruler in whom the Athenians had inspired such enmity having gone to his rest, the Persians would be willing to let Greece be.
 And as more years went by without an attack, more and more Greeks came to believe this to be the case.
 Only a minority at Delphi and elsewhere continued to say that the Persian memory was long, and a reckoning was still inevitable.

-It became clear to everyone in Delphi that the reckoning was imminent on the day in 480 BC when delegations from most of the major cities of Greece arrived to hold emergency talks on this neutral ground at the center of their world.
-They brought with them the news that war was coming, that a storm was about to descend upon the land that would make the first Persian invasion seem like a diversionary skirmish.
+It became clear to everyone in Delphi that the reckoning was imminent on the day in 480 BC when delegations from most of the major cities of Greece arrived unexpectedly, bringing with them the news that war was coming, that a storm was about to descend upon the land that would make the first Persian invasion seem like a diversionary skirmish.
 In fact, the Persians had already occupied most of Thessaly, and were now bearing down fast upon the heartland of Greece with an army of staggering size.

 This is what had been happening on the other side of the Aegean Sea in the early years of Xerxes’s reign, while the Greeks were living the fantasy that they had defeated the Persians once and for all: